jmendes16/pyspark_pipeline_demo/README.md

 # you can also download and install PgAdmin from https://www.enterprisedb.com/downloads/postgres-postgresql-downloads
 # make sure you remember your password as you will need it to access your local database.
 # you can create a database in PgAdmin by going to object>create>database
-# run pip install pyspark pyarrow pandas in your python virtual environment
+# run pip install pyspark pyarrow pandas python-dotenv in your python virtual environment